 Conversations about contraception tend to focus on a younger group of women who are at the peak of fertility during their twenties and thirties.
 Thanks to a new crop of contraceptive options for women over 40, the conversation is changing.

 “Although fertility declines with age, it is still possible for an unintended pregnancy to occur.
-Effective contraception is just as important for women over 40 as it is for younger women,” says Beverly Eisenhuth, DO, OB/GYN at Lawrence Park OB/GYN at the Main Line Health Center in Broomall.
+Effective contraception is just as important for women over 40 as it is for younger women,” says Beverly Eisenhuth, DO, OB/GYN at Lawrence Park OB/GYN at the Main Line Health Broomall.